-"One of the great things about The Vic is that it's a bit smaller, which I think makes it easier for the staff to be more caring, because you don't just get lost in the shuffle.” – Gisele Solon
+"One of the great things about Victoria Hospital is that it's a bit smaller, which I think makes it easier for the staff to be more caring, because you don't just get lost in the shuffle.” – Gisele Solon

 In January of 2016, like many retired Manitobans, Gisele Solon and her husband of 44 years Dwight were enjoying their usual winter getaway in Apache Junction, Arizona, when things took a terrible turn.